ianstormtaylor/slate/docs/api/locations/range.md

 #### `Range.end(range: Range) => Point`

-Get the end point of a `range`.
+Get the end point of a `range` according to the order in which it appears in the document.

 #### `Range.intersection(range: Range, another: Range) => Range | null`

 Get the intersection of one `range` with `another`.
+If the two ranges do not overlap, return `null`.

 #### `Range.points(range: Range) => Generator<PointEntry>`

-Iterate through all the point entries in a `range`.
+Iterate through the two point entries in a `Range`.
+First it will yield a `PointEntry` representing the `anchor`, then it will yield a `PointEntry` representing the `focus`.

 #### `Range.start(range: Range) => Point`

-Get the start point of a `range`
+Get the start point of a `range` according to the order in which it appears in the document.

 ### Check methods